 But because you can't turn on the news without hearing talk of sexual harassment claim after sexual harassment claim, or all kinds of workplace harassment, for that matter, too many of us have become immune to bullying and harassment.
 My solution to this has always been to adopt a zero-tolerance policy from the start; I was never afraid to call out bad behavior.
 That said, it's key to be able to differentiate bad behavior from consented behavior — even though you should always err on the side of professionalism in your workplace.
 Behaviors that are not considered harassment are those that arise from a relationship of mutual consent.
-A hug between friends, mutual flirtation or a compliment exchanged between colleagues are not always considered harassment.
+A hug between friends, mutual flirtation, or a compliment exchanged between colleagues are not always considered harassment.
 Consent is critical.

-Also be aware that you're not alone.
 You're probably not the only one being singled out by that workplace bully.
 For example, negative comments made toward any individual about their mental or physical ability, religious beliefs, cultural background or ethnicity are probably being directed to other people, too.
 In other words, someone who makes offensive comments about a certain person due to their differences will most likely make the same comments to others from the same sector of society.
 When you report it, you help others, too.

 That said, if someone’s behavior is directed solely toward you and no one else, then it’s especially likely to be a bullying situation, and it needs to be addressed immediately.

-The more we can put a stop to bully behavior, and the more employers consider some sort of anti-bullying policy to handle harassment at work, the better we'll all be for it.
+The more we can put a stop to bullying behavior, and the more employers consider some sort of anti-bullying policy to handle harassment at work, the better we'll all be for it.
 In my case, I don't regret the decision I made to call out my bullies according to my job's anti-harassment policy and ultimately remove myself from that hostile environment for the sake of my health and safety.